timghill/shareable-science/README.md

 ## Online notebooks running with `mybinder`

-The real purpose of this repo is to explore using `mybinder` to run the code online, with no local installation required.
+This repo also explores using `mybinder` to run the code online, with no local installation required.
 You can run the code with `mybinder` by simply navigating to the appropriate url.
 To run the `dev` branch notebooks, go to [mybinder.org/v2/gh/timghill/shareable-science/dev?labpath=notebooks](https://mybinder.org/v2/gh/timghill/shareable-science/dev?labpath=notebooks)

-To run the `main` branch notebooks, replace `dev` with `main`, [mybinder.org/v2/gh/timghill/shareable-science/main?labpath=notebooks](https://mybinder.org/v2/gh/timghill/shareable-science/main?labpath=notebooks)
+To run the `main` branch notebooks, replace `dev` with `main`, [mybinder.org/v2/gh/timghill/shareable-science/main?labpath=notebooks](https://mybinder.org/v2/gh/timghill/shareable-science/main?labpath=notebooks).

 ## Usage